missinglinks/odin_compute_shader_playground/README.md

 But i haven't implemented any optimizations (yet): on my 3060 mobile it can run ~40000 boids with 60 fps.

 ![](imgs/boids.gif)

+Might add more stuff in the future :D